-Lions have their day: boyd rallies to defeat Ashland in weather-delayed 64th District final
+Lions have their day: Boyd rallies to defeat Ashland in weather-delayed 64th District final

 What a difference a day makes.

-The Boyd County Lions shook off a five-run deficit Thursday evening, following a weather postponement on Wednesday, to defeat the Ashland Kittens 12-7.
+Boyd County shook off a five-run deficit Thursday evening, following a weather postponement on Wednesday, to defeat Ashland, 12-7.

 “They’ve worked really hard (this season),” Boyd County coach David Wheeler said of his team’s work ethic.
 “They go and play really good teams.
 They play 21 outs.
 It didn’t start out the way we wanted… Then the rains came.
 They were really confident coming out today.”